sharnajh/hangman/README.md

 # Hangman
-Play Hangman with your Command Line, written in Ruby.
+Play Hangman in your Command Line, written in Ruby.